 Founded by Katharina Schroth in Meissen, Germany in 1921, the Schroth Method was later refined by her daughter Christa Lehnert-Schroth (author of Three-Dimensional Treatment for Scoliosis – A Physiotherapeutic Method for Deformities of the Spine, 1973) who together with her mother established the Katharina Schroth Klinic in Bad Sobernheim in 1982.

-The Schroth Method has since developed into the most recognised conservative exercised-based treatment approach for scoliosis in Germany, Spain (Barcelona Scoliosis Physical Therapy School established by Dr Rigo), the US, South Korea, and several other countries throughout the world.
+The Schroth Method has since developed into the most recognized conservative exercised-based treatment approach for scoliosis in Germany, Europe, the USA, South Korea, and many other countries throughout the world.

 In 1995, Asklepios, a German health care provider bought the clinic and with it the rights to the Schroth Method which has come to be known as the intensive scoliosis rehabilitation program.
 Patients attending the clinic live in-house during the 3 week intensive scoliosis exercise therapy rehabilitation program.
 As many as 180 patients attend the clinic at the same time.

 The Schroth intensive scoliosis rehabilitation program conducted at the Bad Sobernheim clinic in Germany is comprehensively supported by a management team of doctors, othopeadic specialists, therapists, orthotists, psychologists and occupational Therapists.

 The Schroth Method is an exercise based treatment that aims to improve posture, balance and movement.
 The overall objective of the Schroth Method is to slow down or stop the progression of scoliosis in order to avoid the necessity of surgery.
 Other important objectives include: pain relief; restoring normal posture; and improving lung capacity and rib mobilisation through corrective breathing.

 Home Exercise Program